JohnSnowLabs/johnsnowlabs/docker/johnsnowlabs_fastapi/README.md

-# Docker version of johnsnowlabs library with FastAPI
+# Docker version of johnsnowlabs library with FastAPI for Legal NLP
 `johnsnowlabs` version can be installed in a Docker container with Spark+Java+Python.
 We provide that image for you in this folder, and also some extra code: a FastAPI sample app with one endpoint to serve a pipeline.